chloelin853/neutrino-event-classification/README.md

 # Neutrino Event Classification

-An academic machine-learning project by Chloe Lin for PHAS0056 Practical Machine Learning for Physicists at University College London (2026).
+An academic machine-learning project by Chloe Lin  at University College London (2026).

 This project explores convolutional neural networks for simulated neutrino interactions in a NOvA-like detector.
 Each event contains two 100 × 80 detector projections.
 The selected dataset contains 21,016 events from three HDF5 files.